acertio/biscuitsec.org/README.md

 # biscuitsec.org
 This is a playground for biscuit tokens.
-We developed this site to ease the understanding and usage of biscuit tokens (in the spirit of jwt.io).
+We developed this site to ease the understanding and usage of biscuit tokens.

+The goal is to provide an equivalent of jwt.io (as opensource, as we think it's valuable for devs to better understand how it works).
+The user interface also helps when you just want to generate, attenuate or verify a token.

 The site is made using react, wasm and the biscuit rust library.